Best ultra-luxe cars that stole the show in these music videos

 Mercedes-AMG GT Roadster (The Weeknd’s ‘Blinding Lights’)

 The GTR is one of Mercedes AMG’s fastest on-road cars.
 While The Weeknd enjoys his life of debauchery in this video, we also see the GTR in action.
-Moreover, in its convertible form with the singer in a dazed, rhapsodic state as he cruises through the streets of Los Angeles, it’s clear he enjoyed that midnight ride.
+Moreover, it’s clear that the singer enjoyed that midnight ride in this convertible version, even though he can be seen in a dazed, rhapsodic state as he cruises through the streets of Los Angeles.

 2004 Maybach 57 (Jay Z & Kanye West’s ‘Otis’)